steadramon/ESPGeiger/README.md

 ## Hardware Connection

-By default `GEIGER_RXPIN` is set to GPIO13.
+By default `GEIGER_RXPIN` is set to GPIO13 on ESP8266 / ESP32, and GPIO4 on ESP32-C3 (GPIO 11-17 are bonded to internal flash on C3-MINI-1 modules and cannot be used).
 Connect your Geiger counter's pulse or serial TX output to this pin.
 Don't forget a common ground.

 <img src="https://raw.githubusercontent.com/steadramon/ESPGeiger/main/docs/img/D1mini-basicwiring.png" width="50%"/>
 <img src="https://raw.githubusercontent.com/steadramon/ESPGeiger/main/docs/img/cajoe-wemosd1.jpg" width="50%"/>